QuTech-Delft/qgym/notebooks/README.md

 Below we explain how to prepare your environment for using the notebooks.

 ## Setting up the environment
-Initially, make sure you have [Python](https://www.python.org/downloads/) installed on your computer.
+Initially, make sure you have [Python](https://www.python.org/downloads/) installed on your computer and that `python` is on your path (can be verified by running `python` in a command window).

+If this is not the case for an existing installation one can add `<path to python folder>` and `<path to python folder>\Scripts` to the `PATH` environment variable.
+For a new installation remember to check "Add Python to environment variables" (should be checked by default).

 The Python version should be either [3.8](https://www.python.org/downloads/release/python-3810/) or [3.9](https://www.python.org/downloads/release/python-3913/), other versions are currently not supported.

 You can check your Python version with the command `python --version`(Windows)/`python3 --version`(Unix).